ftgfts/MAST/README.md

 # MAST: Merkle Addressed Streaming Transfer

 MAST is a high-performance, secure file transfer protocol designed to thrive on high-latency overlay networks and standard clearnet links alike.
-By combining Merkle-tree content addressing with an 8-way parallel streaming engine, MAST bypasses the "sequential bottleneck" that plagues traditional TCP transfers over darknets like I2P and Tor.
+By combining Merkle-tree content addressing with an 8-way parallel streaming engine, MAST bypasses the "sequential bottleneck" that plagues traditional TCP transfers.

 ## Key Features